 Expect to spend as much, if not more, time engaging with your remote class commitments.

-- Students who are successful in online classes study 3-4 hours per week for each class hour: 1 hour for every credit hour the course is worth + 1 hour for each reading or content-related learning + 1 hour for every assignment.
+- Students who are successful in online classes study 3–4 hours per week for each class hour: one hour for every credit hour the course is worth, plus one hour for each reading or content-related learning, plus one hour for every assignment.

-- For a 3-hour course, you will need to block out 9-12 hours per week on your calendar, which will include the time you would have otherwise spent in class.
-Most people will be more effective setting aside the time you would typically be commuting to campus or in class to complete your work.
+- For a 3-hour course, you will need to block out 9–12 hours per week on your calendar, which will include the time you would have otherwise spent in class.
+Most people will be more effective setting aside the time they would typically be commuting to campus or in class to complete their work.

 - Just as you would block time to attend a face-to-face class, establish times you will set aside for your online class.

 Know yourself!
-Make sure the hours you've blocked are at times when you're sharp, not during your 3:00 slump, for instance.
-Set up dedicated time for each class to review the course materials (readings, lectures, etc.), log into the course, participate in student-to-student dialogue, and complete assignments.
+Make sure the hours you've blocked are at times when you're sharp, not during your 3 o'clock slump, for instance.
+Set up dedicated time for each class to review the course materials (readings, lectures, etc.), log in to the course, participate in student-to-student dialogue, and complete assignments.

 Remote learning requires that you be more organized and deliberate with your schedule.
 Here are some helpful tips for managing the remote workload of a course.